 Organiser Louis Chavannes, commented; “The athletes pushed themselves to the max with their performances.
 The high number of supporters coming down on the day, was a real testament to how much Dan was loved by those who knew him.
 Dan’s family and I are hoping to make this an annual event in his memory.
 I have thanks for so many people who helped bring the day together, but a big thank you to Santander Bank on Heathfield High Street who so kindly matched the funds raised on the day to double our fundraising efforts.
 Dan would have been so proud.”

-Leppard Butcher’s Mayfield and Isenhurst County Club donated the hog roast, with Printstation in Blackboys providing branded ‘Pick it Up, Put It Down’ kit sold on he day to help raise cash for the charity.
+Leppard Butcher’s Mayfield and Isenhurst County Club donated the hog roast, with Printstation in Blackboys providing branded ‘Pick it Up, Put It Down’ kit sold on the day to help raise cash for the charity.
 Each competitor received a goody bag from Higher Nature, based in Burwash.

 Dan was killed after his 4x4 hit a sheet of ice and crashed into a tree on Furnace Lane, at Lions Green, near Horam, as he was driving to work on December 29 last year.
 He left behind his wife Kayleigh and his four-week-old daughter Sophie.